18b9007/code_refactoring/duplicated_code.md

 }
 ```

-The solution to eliminate these repetitive constructors is to Chain them.
-Creating a general purpose instructor for all the general/recurring football player properties.
+Solution: Chain constructors using a general purpose constructor
+<br>The general purpose constructor catches all the football player properties available.
+Then when creating constructors for specific players, this general purpose constructor would be used and 0 values would be passed for properties not relevant to that specific type of player.
 This results in less constructors overall to work with.

 ```Java
 public class FootballPlayer2 {